David Spalding, Dean

 A certificate in entrepreneurship and innovation is also available.
 The certificate requires a minimum of 12 graduate level approved credits, which may be taken either on-line or face-to-face.
 For more information on the graduate certificate in entrepreneurship and innovation, please visit: http://catalog.iastate.edu/collegeofbusiness/entrepreneurship/#graduatecertificatetext.

-A certificate in Digital Marketplace Analytics is offered by the Ivy College of Business and the College of Human Sciences.
+A certificate in Digital Marketplace Analytics is offered by the Ivy College of Business and the College of Health and Human Sciences.
 The 15-credit certificate, which incorporates coursework from both colleges, provides an innovative program for individuals who want to build their data analytics skills and to apply analytics tools to problem-solving in the fashion, events, and hospitality industries.
 For more information on the graduate certificate in digital marketplace analytics, please visit: http://catalog.iastate.edu/collegeofbusiness/businessanalytics/#graduatecertificatetext.

-Ph.D. in Business and Technology
+PhD in Business and Technology

-The Ivy College of Business offers graduate work leading to the Doctor of Philosophy degree in business and technology, with one of six specializations—entrepreneurship (ENTSP), finance, (FIN), management information systems (MIS), management (MGMT), marketing (MKT), or supply chain management (SCM).
+The Ivy College of Business offers graduate work leading to the Doctor of Philosophy degree in business and technology, with one of six specializations—entrepreneurship (ENTSP), finance, (FIN), information systems and business analytics (ISBA), management (MGMT), marketing (MKT), or supply chain management (SCM).
 Departments in the college (Finance, Management and Entrepreneurship, Marketing, Supply Chain Management, and Information Systems and Business Analytics), along with select other departments from across campus cooperate in providing coursework toward this degree.
 The program prepares individuals for academic careers in research, teaching, and public service at institutions of higher learning in the United States and other countries.
 The program consists of seminars in content areas, statistics, and research methodology in the first two years.
 After passing comprehensive exams, students will focus on their dissertation.

-For more details or application information contact the Graduate Programs office in the Ivy College of Business or visit: https://ivybusiness.iastate.edu/phd/.
+For more details or application information contact the Graduate Programs office in the Ivy College of Business or visit: https://www.ivybusiness.iastate.edu/academics/phd-program/.